Injection Molding is Expanding

 Injection molding is expanding at a CAGR of 5.7%, partly because of technology and process innovations that have helped to minimize defects in injection molding applications.

-Demand for PE from key sectors is driving growth in plastic injection molding applications.
+Demand for PE from key sectors is driving growth in polymer injection molding applications.

 The global polyethylene market is changing dramatically.
 As part of our mission to provide converters with the unrivaled customer experience, Shell Polymers is committed to keeping a pulse on industry trends and highlighting advancements affecting injection molding.
 This way, we can provide our customers with expert insights on the current, credible market research.